therootcompany/greenlock.js/README.md

 Let's Encrypt for node.js

-This allows you to get Free SSL Certificates for Automatic HTTPS.
+This enables you to get Free SSL Certificates for Automatic HTTPS.

 #### NOT YET PUBLISHED